 All they did was pull up a notepad and start typing out the instructions of what to do now.
 I did get the information and I was able to do that but it was a horrible way to learn in my opinion because I was really annoyed.

 It was loud.
 I didn’t want to hear the music.
 So, I said that I could create a better tutorial than this.
-I felt like I could do a better job and make this more engaging and just get straight to the point for the people.
+I felt like I could do a better job and make this more engaging and just get straight to the point for people.

 So, I mustered up the courage to create the first tutorial on Essetino Artists.
 It took me the entire day because I was so scared and worried about being on camera.
 I had to write every single thing down.

-Now, I can film many videos in a day on Essetino Artists but at that time, it did take like 8+ hours for me to just because I just kept stopping making mistakes and very self-conscious about how I was speaking.
+Now, I can film many videos in a day on Essetino Artists but at that time, it did take like 8+ hours for me to just because I just kept making mistakes and was very self-conscious about how I was speaking.

 That’s kind of how Essetino Artists was initially born was doing these tutorials randomly.
 We didn’t start getting into a schedule until early 2016.